brianpbyers/intro-ionic/README.md

 ## Testing on your phone

 The easiest way to test your live app on your phone is with an app called [`Ionic View`](https://docs.ionic.io/tools/view/), available for iOS and Android.
 There are two versions of this app available, one with a white background that just says "Ionic View", and one with a blue background that says "Ionic View - Test & Share Ionic Apps".
-Download this app on your phone first.
+Download the one with a blue background onto your phone.

 Now go to the [Ionic Dashboard](https://dashboard.ionicjs.com) and Sign Up for a new account (unless you already have one from before).